Max-Derner/python-lessons/Lesson_00/05_operations.md

 Broadly speaking, you use double equals, like this:
 ```
-some_list == []  # this evaluates to True if "some_list" is empty
+some_list == []  # this evaluates to True if "some_list" is am empty list
 ```
 There are occasions where you should use the keyword `is` instead of `==`.
 This is when you want to assert that they are the same object.
 In Python, there is one `True`, one `False`, and one `None`.
-So if you're testing for equality to one of these values, you need to use the `is` keyword.
+So if you're testing for equality to one of those values, you need to use the `is` keyword.
 So you'll end up with expressions like:
 ```
 something is True
 something_else is None